 Although you’ll still need to replace your pillows eventually, taking proper care of them can prevent them from becoming unusable too quickly.

 Fluffing your pillows prevents them from getting lumpy, flat, and uncomfortable.
 It’s also useful for aesthetic purposes, as fluffing will keep your pillows looking full.
+Even a bed sham that you just use as an accent piece can do with regular fluffing.

 Still, although regular fluffing can revive and maintain your pillows, fluffing can only do so much for so long.
 Pillows don’t last forever, and it’s important to realize when it’s time to let go of your favorite pillows.